locize/blog/source/_posts/2016/11-16-localization-fun.md

 - Goes crazy and starts searching for a new job ;)

 Doing agile / continous localization could be hard...you can improve this by doing the steps in waterfall manner: development -> techical editor -> translations.
-But not only takes this a lot longer but also the problems come back as soon development starts work on next version having semi-finished texts from the technical editor.
+But not only takes this a lot longer but also the problems come back as soon as development starts work on next version having semi-finished texts from the technical editor.

 Things need to get better - so lets have a look on how our experience was using locize: